 The lesser melampitta, Melampitta lugubris, presents itself as a medium-sized, enigmatic terrestrial songbird, cloaked in an all-black plumage.
 It is a unique species, being the sole representative of its genus.
 With long legs and a short tail, this bird measures approximately 18 cm in length.

-To distinguish between the sexes, one must look closely at the color of their irises.
+To distinguish between the sexes, one must look closely at the colour of their irises.
 The male boasts a striking crimson red iris, while the female's iris is a dark brown, providing a subtle but discernible difference.

 The lesser melampitta is widespread and commonly found throughout its natural habitat range in New Guinea.